Let’s dive into a Duke Energy dividend stock analysis today.

 Duke has a nice consecutive annual dividend increase streak going.
 Specifically, they have increased the dividend for 15 consecutive years.

 Duke Energy Dividend Growth Forecast

 I like it when a company is transparent in communicating its plans for the dividend.
+It helps me plan for my future income.
 Duke management doesn’t let me down in this area.

 Duke energy’s stated objective is to increase the dividend 4-6% annually through 2023.
 This corresponds directly with projected annual earnings growth.

 Duke desires to share its profit growth in the form of dividends with investors.
 I like that approach.
 It also implies they intend to keep the dividend payout ratio steady.

 But, I’m going to use a lower dividend growth forecast for my planning purposes.
 I will use 3-4%.

 Read on and you will see why I’m being conservative with my forecast.
 The dividend metrics show some risk as it relates to dividend safety.

 Besides, the 2019 dividend increase was below the recent trend.
 And, below management’s forecast for 4-6% dividend growth.